unahouExosite/docs/murano/scripting/README.md

 Scripts are written in Lua 5.1 scripting language.
 For general information about Lua 5.1, please reference the [online Lua manual](http://www.lua.org/manual/5.1/).

-Scripts may be added to an application either using the [Murano Portal](https://www.exosite.com/business/solutions), or by using the [Exosite Client Tool](../exosite-cli/).
+Scripts may be added to an application either using the [Murano admin UI](https://www.exosite.com/business/solutions), or by using the [Exosite Client Tool](../exosite-cli/).